hellojinwoo/CA_GMVP/README.md

 - __`dim_reduction_method`__ : Whether reducing dimensionality of 252-long vectors of daily returns of stocks with PCA or T-SNE or not (`PCA`, `tsne` or `none`)

 ## Datasets
-Datasets should be downloaded and preprocessed according to instructions in `preparing_data.ipynb` in data folder.
+Datasets should be downloaded and preprocessed in accordance with instructions in `preparing_data.ipynb`, located in data folder.